 Specific rotations will also include relevant content.
 For example, the Consult and Liaison rotation has topics ranging from sickle cell to transplant to delirium.
 During the Neurology rotation, the curriculum is developed and delivered by the Department of Neurology at Phoenix Children’s.

-The remaining year curriculum will include a weekly meeting that will alternate a case conference, morbidity and mortality conference (M&M), and Journal club with the second-year fellow and attendings.
-Didactics for the remaining year may be shared with the psychology/mental health therapy trainees or other learners.
+The remaining year curriculum will include a weekly meeting that will alternate a Case Conference, multidisciplinary Morbidity and Mortality conference (M&M), and Journal Club.
+This conference series will include all CAP fellows, CAP faculty, and CAP Nurse Practitioners.
+Didactics for the remaining year may be shared with medical student rotators, resident rotators, and other mental health learners.

 In addition to the formal didactic curriculum, there are grand rounds.
-Barrow Neurological Institute holds a weekly grand round, which the fellows will be expected to present at yearly.
-Phoenix Children’s also has a medical grand round held weekly, which fellows are encouraged to attend.
-Banner University holds a weekly adult psychiatry grand round.
+Barrow Neurological Institute holds weekly grand rounds, which the fellows will be expected to present at once in their first year of fellowship.
+Phoenix Children’s also has weekly pediatric medical grand rounds, which fellows are encouraged to attend.
+Fellows are also encouraged to attend Banner University’s weekly adult psychiatry grand rounds.
+Second year fellows are expected to present at Banner’s adult psychiatry grand rounds as well.

 Fellows will have the opportunity to participate in a Faculty Learning Community.
 This community is aimed at teaching local pediatricians how to diagnose and manage attention deficit hyperactivity disorder (ADHD), depression and anxiety in youth.